 3 key technologies had a part in making IoT what it is today:

 - Big Data - 90% of all the data in the world has been created in the past 2 years, than in our entire history

 - Cloud Computing - Annual global spending on cloud computing is expected to grow to $141 billion by 2019 (IDC)

-- Digital Transformation - Two thirds of the world’s CIOs of Global 2000 companies will place digital transformation at the center of a company’s corporate strategy (IDC)
+- Digital Transformation - Two thirds of the world’s CIOs of Global 2000 companies will place digital transformation at the center of a company’s corporate strategy, according to IDC.

 As the cost of sensors decreases and more devices get connected to the internet, there is tremendous potential for IoT in industrial and business systems.
 Businesses can gain immense value from IoT not just in the form of growth and innovation, but in the form of revenue, cost-savings, and proactive risk management as well.

 The Big Data Theory: Combining AI and Big Data

 "When wireless is perfectly applied the whole earth will be converted into a huge brain, which in fact it is, all things being particles of a real and rhythmic whole, and the instruments through which we shall be able to do this will be amazingly simple compared with our present telephone.
 A man will be able to carry one in his vest pocket." - Nikola Tesla, in an interview in 1926